Nick Zedd: Career

 In 2013, Zedd published The Extremist Manifesto, an essay denouncing contemporary art and the class structure that promotes it while announcing the emergence of the Extremist Art movement in Mexico City, which sought to subvert the edicts of established art institutions and curatorial ideologues.
 This manifesto, first released online, then in a self-published Hatred of Capitalism magazine issued in Mexico City (in English and Spanish) was reprinted a year later by the Museo Universitario del Chopo, along with two more issues as part of the Fanzinoteka exhibition.
 At a screening at the New Museum in New York, Zedd was presented with the Acker Award for Lifetime Achievement, a tribute given to "members of the avant garde arts community who have made outstanding contributions in their discipline in defiance of convention, or else served their fellow writers and artists in outstanding ways".

 In 2014, Zedd exhibited three motion pictures at the Museum of Modern Art in New York as part of a posthumous retrospective of films by Christoph Schlingensief, who had cited Zedd as a major influence on his work.
 Later in 2014, Zedd presented his first public exhibition of paintings in Mexico City, in a group show curated by Aldo Flores at Salon des Aztecas Gallery in Coyoacán.
 In 2015, Zedd presented his first one-man show of paintings at the V&S Gallery in Mexico City.
-Zedd also shot an 8mm short entitled Paradise Lost with a borrowed Russian camera for inclusion in a feature-length compilation with contributions from underground filmmakers from many countries.
-Zedd's movie documents the contents of his apartment and his family in Condesa during a eviction that resulted in the complete destruction of the building's architectural integrity along with the forced exile of all of the tenants.
+Zedd also shot an 8mm short entitled Paradise Lost, which was featured in the anthology film Impression X (2023).

 Personal life and death

+An outsider artist throughout his life, Zedd never enjoyed commercial success with his films.
+By the mid-1980s, he regularly resorted to side hustles (such as being a taxi driver), to make ends meet.
+Peter LeVasseur, Zedd's acquaintance at the time and a former East Village squatter, suggests that he contracted hepatitis C, during that period, from intravenous drug use.
+"It had to be from intravenous drug use," LeVasseur says.
+"He seemed to be on heroin and coke — both were fashionable at the time, the combo.
+This was when he was at his deepest, worst part.
+The pallor, his eyes and sunken cheeks.
+If you got in his car you'd be afraid".

 Zedd died from complications from cirrhosis of the liver, cancer, and hepatitis C, in Mexico City, on February 27, 2022, at the age of 63.
-He was survived by his partner of 15 years, Monica Casanova, as well as two sons and a step-daughter.
+He was survived by his partner of 15 years, Monica Casanova, as well as a son and a step-daughter.